kashyapravichandran/branch-prediction/README.md

 ## Bimodal

 The predictor uses a 4 level smith counter.
 We increament the counter when the branch is taken and decrement it when the branch is not taken.
 The counter saturates at 0 and at 3.
 If the value is 1 or 0 the branch is predicted to not being taken and if its 2 or 3 it is predicted taken.
 We use the program counter to index the branch prediction table.
 We ignore the last two bits and then use the next 'm' bits of the PC to index a location in the table.
-A complete description of the predictor is given in the project spec sheet.
+A complete description of the predictor is given in the project spec document.

 ## G-Share